-SBT777101 is a cryopreserved ex vivo expanded autologous Treg cell preparation that has been transduced with a lentiviral vector encoding both a CAR specific for citrullinated proteins and an inert truncated epidermal growth factor receptor (EGFR) tag for identification.
-The SBT777101 CAR contains an intracellular signaling domain, an intracellular co-stimulatory domain, a transmembrane domain, and an extracellular recognition domain (anti-citrullinated proteins single-chain variable fragment [scFV]) to enable specific binding and Treg activation at the site of target protein expression.
-The Sponsor intends to target citrullinated proteins in the extracellular matrix using SBT777101 as a novel approach for Treg therapy in RA (Figure 1).
+SBT777101 is a cryopreserved ex vivo expanded autologous Treg cell preparation that has been transduced with a lentiviral vector encoding both a CAR specific for Cit-Prot and an inert truncated epidermal growth factor receptor (EGFR) tag for identification.
+The SBT777101 CAR contains an intracellular signaling domain, an intracellular co-stimulatory domain, a transmembrane domain, and an extracellular recognition domain (anti-Cit-Prot single-chain variable fragment [scFv]) to enable specific binding and Treg activation at the site of target protein expression.
+(Figure 1).